MaximeCaty/BCYdfModelAddin/README.md

-This example show how to create a control addin to train and run YDF AI Model in Business Central.
+This example show how to use a control addin to train and run YDF AI Model in Business Central.

-Model functions are runned in javascript using client browser so it is not possible to use thoses function in job queue or web services.
+The model is runned in javascript in client browser, so it is not possible to use thoses function in job queue or web services.

-The extension let you manage models in a table, store inputs and labels, train it from Busienss central data and run model with user inputs.
+The extension let you store models in a table with associated inputs and labels, train new model from Busienss central data and test a model with user inputs.

-You can also upload existing model created outside of BC, as the library accept tensorflow seved model format.
+You can also upload existing model created outside of BC, as the library accept tensorflow "SavedModel" format (zip file containing .pb data).

 Learn more about Google Yggdrasil Decision Forest library here : https://ydf.readthedocs.io/en/stable/